translate/pootle/docs/server/commands.rst

 This command will go through all existing projects making sure calculated data is up to date.
-Running *refresh_stats* immediately after an install, upgrade or after adding large number of files will make Pootle feel faster as it will require less on-demand calculation of expensive statistics.
+Running *refresh_stats* immediately after an install, upgrade or after adding a large number of files will make Pootle feel faster as it will require less on-demand calculation of expensive statistics.

 *refresh_stats* will do the following tasks:

-- Update statistics cache (only useful if you are using memcached)
+- Update the statistics cache (this only useful if you are using memcached).

-- Calculate quality checks so they appear on the translate page without the need to visit the review tab first
+- Calculate quality checks so that they appear on the expanded overview page without a delay.

-- Update :doc:`full text search index <indexing>` (Lucene or Xapian)
+- Update :doc:`full text search index <indexing>` (Lucene or Xapian).

 .. _commands#sync_stores: